layux/template-minecraft/README.md

 - [docs](/docs): Contains project documentation for example `.md` or `.html` files.
 - [docker](/docker): If your project uses docker it makes sense to add `docker-compose.yml` or `Dockerfile`s here.
 - [projects](/projects): Here you add all of the modules for your project, i.e. folders with `build.gradle`.
+  - [example-paper](/projects/example-paper): An example module for a paper plugin.
+  - [example-velocity](/projects/example-velocity): An example module for a velocity plugin.

 ## Contributing